Thousands Of People Were Supposed To Regain Power In Puerto Rico On Saturday. They Didn’t.

 González’s mother, Marise Martinez, 48, added that it’s been exhausting living without electricity since September.
 Like several of their neighbors, they said they’ve become accustomed to living in darkness: at around 7 p.m., as the sun goes down, most people in this neighborhood retreat to their homes and lock their doors.

-A lineman who’s been in Puerto Rico for a month working on the cables in Arecibo and Manati — about a 30 minute drive west — was not impressed with what he’s seen of the Army Corps’ work on the grid.
+A line technician who’s been in Puerto Rico for a month working on the cables in Arecibo and Manati — about a 30-minute drive west — was not impressed with what he’s seen of the Army Corps’ work on the grid.

-Moses Salinas, one of the lead linemen working on the project for RS Electric, said the Army Corps told them to expect a generator on Saturday.
+Moses Salinas, one of the lead line technicians working on the project for RS Electric, said the Army Corps told them to expect a generator on Saturday.

 “They told us this Saturday but you gotta remember there’s 12 months and a bunch of Saturdays, so…” he said ironically.